murkl/arch-os/iso/README.md

-src/usr/local/bin/installer              opens the Installer directly, on the ISO only src/usr/local/bin/recovery               opens the Recovery directly src/usr/local/bin/arch-os-console-theme  applies the Nord palette to the console recovery/                                what the Recovery image adds to `baseline`: its packages, its motd, a root prompt on tty1
+src/usr/local/bin/installer              opens the Installer directly, on the ISO only src/usr/local/bin/recovery               opens the Recovery directly src/usr/local/bin/arch-os-console-theme  applies the Nord palette to the console recovery/                                what the Recovery image adds to `baseline`: its packages, and the kiosk it starts as
 ```

 ## Building it